UppaJung/personal-website-preview/content/posts/fedi-comments/index.md

 If there's a post I want to block, I can block it by adding it's status ID to a comma separated list in the `exclude=""` tag.

 If you like this approach, I've made the code code under the highly-permissive MIT license.
-The script is very small and easy to
+The script is very small and easy to extend.